Today's Best Tech Deals

 YouTube TV is finally available to the vast majority of U.S. residents, and it was worth the wait.

-The $40-per-month streaming bundle is only available in markets where YouTube TV can carry at least three live local broadcast channels, but that now covers about 85 percent of U.S. households.
+The service, which currently costs $50 per month, is only available in markets where YouTube TV can carry at least three live local broadcast channels, but that now covers about 85 percent of U.S. households.
 And in February, the YouTube TV app landed on Roku and Apple TV, joining existing apps for Android TV, Xbox One, Chromecast, Android, and iOS.

 Editor’s note: This review was updated in its entirety—including its review score—after YouTube TV underwent a number of changes, channel additions, and expansions to new markets.
 If you’re interested in reading our original opinion, we’ve preserved that record here.

-Even though YouTube TV is pricier than it used to be (or will be after March 13, when a price hike from $35 per month kicks in for new subscribers), it’s still an excellent value, covering many of the most popular news, sports, and entertainment channels on television.
+Even though YouTube TV is pricier than it used to be, it’s still an excellent value, covering many of the most popular news, sports, and entertainment channels on television.
 It’s also the best attempt yet at combining live, on-demand, and recorded TV into a comprehensible interface.
 For most people—save for the unfortunate 15 percent who still can’t get it—YouTube TV is the best all-around streaming TV bundle.

 YouTube TV: What you get